EmmettWilson/ShakeItUpCodelab/README.md

          ```
     4. Create a "raw" resources directory by right-clicking src/main/res and selecting new resource directory.
     5. Add one or more of you favorite .mp3 files to the raw folder.
 Ensure the file names are snake cased (b/c that is what we do with resource files)

+### Checkpoint 1 - Implement a music player that plays and pauses an mp3 on button clicks.

+    1.)
+Add two buttons to your activities layout with text for play and pause.
+    2.)
+Implement a `MusicPlayer` that wraps and android Media player instance.
+Give it lifecycle methods for create, destroy, play and pause.
+    3.)
+Play and Pause functionality of the music player should not interact with the `MediaPlayer` if it is currently playing or paused respectively.
+(This will be important later)
+    4.)
+Initialize your 'MusicPlayer' on the activities onCreate() method and release it onDestroy.
+    5.)
+Give a View.OnClickListener() to each of the buttons that performs the play and pause functionality on the music player.
+    6.)
+Test your implementation.